 ARTICLE 4.
-To see if the Town will vote to authorize the Board of Selectmen to acquire by purchase, gift, and/or eminent domain, the parcel of land located on Ellis Road, shown as "Lot # 1" on a plan recorded with the Worcester Northern District Registry of Deeds in Plan Book 515, Page 18, and containing 17.79 acres, more or less, for general municipal purposes, including, without limitation, for cemetery purposes, for no consideration and on such other terms and conditions as the Board of Selectmen deem appropriate, or act in relation thereto.
+Voted to authorize the Board of Selectmen to acquire by purchase, gift, and/or eminent domain, the parcel of land located on Ellis Road, shown as "Lot # 1" on a plan recorded with the Worcester Northern District Registry of Deeds in Plan Book 515, Page 18, and containing 17.79 acres, more or less, for general municipal purposes, including, without limitation, for cemetery purposes, for no consideration and on such other terms and conditions as the Board of Selectmen deem appropriate.